KierepkaE/CheckBox-with-React/README.md

 # CheckBox-with-React

-Simple checkbox with validation
+### Basic checkbox with validation

-ES6, React, JSX, JavaScipt

-Exercise done during course: www.websamuraj.pl - "React od podstaw - teoria i praktyka", www.udemy.com/user/samuraj-programowania/
+- ES6
+- React
+- JSX
+- JavaScript

-You can see the reult here: https://kierepkae.github.io/CheckBox-with-React/ .
+[You can see the reult here] (https://kierepkae.github.io/CheckBox-with-React/)